savajones/Project1/README.md

 # Project 1
-Analysis of the 2019 NFL Combine
+Analysis of the 2019 NFL Combine using a Scala console application that is retrieving data using Hive
 # MVP
 - Login functionality
   - 2 types of users: ADMIN & BASIC